 In the course of our business including where you engage our legal services, where you contact or request information from us, or use our website, we may collect personal information from you.
 We may also be provided your personal information by third party organisations where there is a lawful basis for doing so.

 We use your personal information on the following bases:

 We collect and process information in accordance with our business acceptance processes about you and others, where necessary in the course of providing our legal services.

 We may collect and process personal data in relation to your attendance at our offices for meetings, events and seminars.
 We only process information to cater for your needs and to meet any other regulatory requirements impose upon Poppleston Allen.
 We may share your information with other service providers or partner organisations involved in the organisation or hosting of relevant events.

 We will not pass any information on to unrelated third parties except:

 Where we share your personal information with third parties, as described above, we will only do so where in our reasonable opinion that information will be adequately protected.

-Under the General Data Protection Regulation and other applicable data protection legislation you have a number of rights regarding how your personal data is processed.
+Under the UK General Data Protection Regulation and other applicable domestic data protection legislation you have a number of rights regarding how your personal data is processed.

 We are obliged to ensure that any personal information we hold is accurate and up to date.
 Please advise us of any changes to your information by using the contact information provided below.